-WaterSense labels weather-based irrigation controllers, a type of "smart" irrigation control technology that uses local weather data to determine when and how much to water.
+WaterSense labeled weather-based irrigation controllers are a type of "smart" irrigation control technology that uses local weather data to determine when and how much to water.
 WaterSense labeled irrigation controllers can save you water, time, and money when compared to standard models.

 WaterSense Labeled Spray Sprinkler Bodies

 WaterSense labeled spray sprinkler bodies, which feature integral pressure regulation, can help decrease the outdoor water waste associated with irrigation systems that receive water under higher pressure.